Shirialmog/HydraNet/README.md

   <p align="center">
     HydraNet is a segmentation neural network,
-    based UNET architecture with 1 shared encoder and 7 decoders
+    based on the UNET architecture with 1 shared encoder and 7 decoders
     <br />
     Ayelet Talby,  Shiri Almog